Mark-Donohue/budget-app-v2/README.md

 # Budget App
-A web application for personal budgeting.
-The application is divided into two parts: a server (API) and client (UI).
+A simple web application for personal budgeting.
+The application is divided into two parts: a client (UI) and a server (API), which is connected to a MongoDB instance.

 How to Run Locally: